Tubercle effect: Science behind the effect

-Biological Occurrences of Tubercles
+Biological occurrences of tubercles

 Tubercles are a material phenomenon that occurs in multiple organisms.
 These organisms include the humpback whale, hammerhead sharks, scallops, and chondrichthyans, an extinct aquatic organism.

 One organism that tubercles are notable in is the humpback whale.
 The tubercles on humpback whales are located on the leading edge of the flippers.
 The tubercles allow the very large whales to execute tight turns underwater and swim efficiently; a task imperative for the humpback whales feeding.
 The tubercles on the flippers help to maintain lift, preventing stall, and decreasing the drag coefficient during turning maneuvers.
 Tubercles on the humpback whale are considered passive flow control because they are structural.

 Tubercles develop in the fetus of the humpback whale.
 Typically 9-11 tubercles are present on each flipper and decrease in size as they near the tip of the flipper.
-The largest tubercles are the first and forth tubercles from the shoulder of the whale.
+The largest tubercles are the first and fourth tubercles from the shoulder of the whale.
 This anatomical structure is common among large fish species, primarily predatory species on their pectoral fins.

-Modern Applications in Industry
+Modern applications in industry

 Leading edge tubercles are up and coming in the manufacturing area.
 Wind turbine performances rely on blade aerodynamics where similar flow characteristics are observed (source # 9) modern turbines have twisted blades to account for the angle of attack at specific design conditions.
 However, in practical application, turbines often operate at off-design conditions where stall occurs, causing a decrease in performance and efficiency.
 In order to look for possible improvement of the energy efficiency of turbine, the influence of leading edge tubercles must be investigated in more depth.